“Christians must transform society by being present in every sphere”

 Martha Ramirez told how her faith has driven her vision in the field of art.
 Manuel Rodríguez shared how music has opened doors for him to reach high profile people and how finding other Christian business people with whom to share burdens and dreams was key in his journey.

-Furthermore, the new developments of LEC were presented, highlighting the need to formalise an affiliation that allows the growth of a project that seeks, according to Ángel González, member of the LEC committee, “to supply a need for vision and companionship for the Christian Business Leaders, which is compatible with their professional work and also strengthens their spiritual life”.
+New developments of LEC were presented, highlighting the need to formalise an affiliation that allows the growth of a project that seeks, according to Ángel González, member of the LEC committee, “to supply a need for vision and companionship for the Christian Business Leaders (in Spanish, LEC), which is compatible with their professional work and also strengthens their spiritual life”.

-This article was produced for the Líderes Empresariales section of Protestante Digital, an initiative of the Gospel, Economy and Business (Tres-E) group in Spain.
+This article was produced for the Líderes Empresariales section of Protestante Digital.
+Learn more about LEC here.

 One more year